abhranil08/PasteBin/README.md

   ```
 - Now the project is ready to use
 - You can check it using `npm start`, it will open the website locally on your browser.
+- Change PORT number in server.js to use your own.
+Ex : local URL - http://localhost:3000/ , when PORT number : 3000